-When you come to Adventist Hinsdale Hospital, you can feel confident that you’ll receive the highest level of attention and care possible.
+When you come to AMITA Health Adventist Medical Center Hinsdale, you can feel confident that you’ll receive the highest level of attention and care possible.
 To help make the most of your stay, here are some tips and guidelines to follow:

 - Ask Questions—Never hesitate to ask questions.
 Don’t stop asking until you get an answer you understand.